-The movies feels as directionless because the lead character of aging racer Lightning McQueen voiced again by Owen Wilson.
+The movies feel as directionless because the lead character of ageing racer Lightning McQueen voiced again by Owen Wilson.
 At the guts of it, however, the story tackles the difficulty of representation (or lack of it by anyone not a part of the white male patriarchy) for that, it gets props.

 4. The Great Dinosaur (2015)

 What if the asteroid that exhausted the dinosaurs missed? during this sweet but slightly forgettable tale, apatosaurus Arlo gets separated from his family, and, with the assistance of a cave boy who he names Spot, must dig deep to traverse raging waters and repel vicious pterodactyls to seek out his way home.